This section provides helpful answers to frequently asked questions for Retirees on everything from changing address, deposits, etc.

 The latest information on Cost of Living Adjustments is found here.

 Each year, the Board of Trustees obtains a report from its actuary concerning the feasibility of a cost of living adjustment.
 By law, an adjustment may be granted only if the actuary recommends it and certifies in writing that the adjustment would likely be sustainable.
-For 2022, the actuary could not recommend a cost of living adjustment.
+The actuary could not recommend a cost of living adjustment.
 Accordingly, the Board and City Council cannot legally authorize an adjustment.

 The ongoing loss of purchasing power for retirees continues to be of concern to the Board of Trustees.
 They have worked diligently to develop a comprehensive funding policy to both set forth the mechanics of measuring the financial health of COAERS and to outline the conditions under which a cost-of-living adjustment could be considered.
 Although the point in time at which a cost-of-living adjustment can be recommended remains uncertain, we are on a path that will eventually achieve that goal.